towardstudio/csvtotable/README.md

-# CVS to Table plugin for Craft CMS 3.x
+# CVS to Table plugin for Craft CMS 4.x

 Create a table from a CSV

 ## Requirements

-This plugin requires Craft CMS 3 or later.
+This plugin requires Craft CMS 4.

 ## Installation